RamsinghLab/atacseeker_app/project_notes.md

 Because in ATACseq a lot of the reads are biased for the mitochondrial DNA, it seems like an obvious thing to use ATACseq reads to call variants on mt-DNA.
 There are a few caveats though.
 The mt-DNA is haploid, inherited completely from the mother.
 However, most callers like `gatk` and `samtools` assume a diploid genome.

 This [post](http://gatkforums.broadinstitute.org/gatk/discussion/1214/can-i-use-gatk-on-non-diploid-organisms) says that post-version 3.3 `gatk` should be able to handle non-diploid genome.
 But a later [post](http://gatkforums.broadinstitute.org/gatk/discussion/3345/question-about-ploidy-when-mtdna-variants-calling) categorically denied any work by gatk relating to mt-DNA.
+Also, this later [post](http://gatkforums.broadinstitute.org/gatk/discussion/3651/gatk-for-mitochondrial-dna-mutations) claims that the user might have to play around with the ploidy settings of `gatk` but does not offer any conclusive answers.

 `samtools mpileup` explicitly says that it is for diploid genomes - as seen here: